Joedang/unintentionallyBlank/about.md

 This blog is mostly an open journal about... whatever I feel like.

 You're in the right place if you like:
-- rockets and other space things,
 - prototyping and rapid manufacturing,
-- ramblings and musings,
+- philosophical ramblings and musings,
+- art for the sake of art,
-- and hating on zoomer software paradigms.
+- and hating on carpet-bagger software paradigms.

 If you're the good kind of weirdo, [shoot me an email](mailto:{{ site.author.email }}) and say hi. 😁